Is Root Car Insurance Legit?

-Because they are just getting off the ground, Root is only available in 22 states so far.
+After continued expansion, Root is now offered in 30 states.
 Each state has requirements that car insurance companies must meet, in terms of operation, coverage, and eligibility.
-Root meets these requirements in 22 of the 50 states.
+Root meets these requirements in 30 of the 50 states.
 The states that Root is legal to operate in include:

 If you don’t live in a state where Root is legally operating, you won’t be able to use them for your car insurance company.
 Keep checking back with Root occasionally if you’re interested because they will be continuing to add states over time.

 Reasons People Don’t Trust Root

 There are several reasons that people don’t trust Root.
 Customers are overall satisfied with Root’s car insurance, claims, and services.
 The reason that people do not trust the company is due to how they operate.
 First, Root doesn’t have any personal insurance agents.
 Everything is done through their very intuitive smartphone app, with claims processed wholly online.

 Another reason that people are skeptical of Root car insurance is that they look at your current driving skills over your driving record.
 While your driving record and previous claims history do play a role in determining your rate, the majority of the decision rests on your current driving skills and habits.
 This seems too good to be true for young drivers who don’t have much time under their belt as of yet.
 It is also good for drivers who may have negative marks on their driving records but are still ultimately fairly safe drivers.